 Did this alternating schedule work any better than only using one class of wormer?
 No. The worms the horses were exposed to, all developed a resistance to the worming medications.
 This is similar to how bacteria have developed resistance to antibiotics due to overuse.

-Nowadays, most large animal veterinarians (horse vets) recommend doing a fecal test on a yearly basis (when they get their yearly vaccinations) and IF there are worms or parasites present in the feces, then and only then, is a wormer prescribed and given to the horse – one dose!
+Nowadays, most large animal veterinarians (horse vets) recommend doing a fecal test on a yearly basis (when the horses get their yearly vaccinations) and IF there are worms or parasites present in the feces, then and only then, is a wormer prescribed and given to the horse – one dose!
 To me this makes sense.
 What I recommend for pet owners is when your cat goes in for its annual veterinarian examination, have a fecal test run to determine if the cat has worms or other parasites, if positive, then have the cat wormed.
 If the fecal test comes back negative, why would you give a wormer to the cat?

 What Do We Do With Our Own Cats?